apache/druid/docs/ingestion/supervisor.md

 For more information on the supervisors system table, see [SUPERVISORS table](../querying/sql-metadata-tables.md#supervisors-table).

-## Supervisor actions
+## Manage a supervisor

+You can manage a supervisor from the web console or using the [Supervisor API](../api-reference/supervisor-api.md).
-To view available supervisor actions in the web console, navigate to the **Supervisors** view and click the ellipsis in the **Actions** column.
+In the web console, navigate to the **Supervisors** view and click the ellipsis in the **Actions** column.
 Select the desired action from the menu that appears.

 ![Actions menu](../assets/supervisor-actions.png)

 The supervisor must be running for some of these actions to be available.

-### Suspend a supervisor
+### Suspend

-**Suspend** pauses the specified running supervisor.
+**Suspend** pauses a running supervisor.
 The suspended supervisor continues to emit logs and metrics.
 Indexing tasks remain suspended until you resume the supervisor.
 For information on how to suspend a supervisor by API, see [Supervisors: Suspend a running supervisor](../api-reference/supervisor-api.md#suspend-a-running-supervisor).

 ### Set offsets